Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Background Motivation

-Large Language Models (LLMs), built on the Transformer architecture~\cite{wolf2020transformers}, compute contextual relationships using scaled dot-product attention over Query (Q), Key (K), and Value (V) vectors~\cite{lin2022survey,khan2022transformers}.
-Inference proceeds in two stages: the \emph{Prefill} phase processes the entire prompt in a single forward pass to compute K/V embeddings and generate the first output token.
-The subsequent \emph{Decoding} phase generates one tokens at a time, reusing cached K/V embeddings to apply attention over the growing sequence.
-This KV-cache mechanism reduces decoding complexity from quadratic to linear in sequence length, significantly improving efficiency for long prompts and multi-turn dialogue~\cite{ho2024block}.
+Transformer-based LLMs model contextual dependencies through scaled dot-product attention over Query (Q), Key (K), and Value (V) vectors~\cite{lin2022survey,khan2022transformers,wolf2020transformers}.
+Inference consists of a \emph{prefill} stage, which processes the full prompt to produce the initial per-token K/V vectors and the first output token, followed by a \emph{decoding} stage that generates subsequent tokens one by one.
+During decoding, the model needs attention over all previous tokens.
+Without caching, the server would recompute the K/V vectors for the prefix repeatedly.
+With KV caching, previously computed K/V vectors are stored and reused, and only the new token's K/V vectors are computed at each step (~\autoref{fig:kv_reuse_overview}).
+This reuse reduces the computational complexity \emph{per decoding step} from $O(n^2)$ to $O(n)$, improving efficiency for long contexts and multi-turn interactions~\cite{ho2024block}.